The BETA notice below is important. Please read it carefully before you proceed.

 Report only (do not update)

 This option allows you to choose whether UpdateSafely runs updates on your live websites or not.
 By default, it’s set to report only, which means it will run the visual comparison tests and then create a report for you, but will not run updates.
-If you would like to set updates to run, you can toggle this option off.
+If you would like to set updates to run, you can toggle this option off (Update: the updates part of the system has been temporarily turned off while we gather focused feedback on the visual regression testing).

 Use only target provided target URLs